seymanurdmrkprn/Steam_Dataset_Analysis/README.md

 ## About the Data

 The dataset includes Steam games with:

 - Complete price and rating information
 - Platform support (Windows, Mac, Linux)
 - Genre and developer details
 - All NaN values filtered for clean analysis

-> **Note:** The `data/` folder contains raw and processed data files, but is excluded from GitHub for size and privacy reasons.
+**Note:** The `data/` folder contains raw and processed data files, but is excluded from GitHub for size and privacy reasons.

 ## Documentation & Demo Comparison

-- See `docs/OCTAVE_vs_STREAMLIT_COMPARISON.md` for a detailed comparison of Streamlit and Octave demos, their features, and use cases.
+See `docs/OCTAVE_vs_STREAMLIT_COMPARISON.md` for a detailed comparison of Streamlit and Octave demos, their features, and use cases.
-- Other documentation files in `docs/` explain project structure and usage tips.
+Other documentation files in `docs/` explain project structure and usage tips.

+## Contributing

+This is an academic project.
+For questions or improvements, see documentation in `docs/`.

 ## License